-The school is rooted in the Christian tradition.
+Christian EthosThe school is rooted in the Christian tradition.
 We are committed to nurturing and developing children as rounded, spiritual human beings.

 Children understand their role as members of wider communities, locally, nationally and globally.
+School was awarded Rights, Respecting School Award Level 1.